simon-panek/code-401-dotnet-prework/code-challenges.md

 For example, 1997 is not a leap year, but 1996 is.
 1900 is not a leap year, but 2000 is.

 Want to know more about Leap Year?
 Watch this 4 minute video [HERE](https://www.youtube.com/watch?v=xX96xng7sAE)

+Note: This is not a trick problem.
+Edge cases do not need to be taken into consideration when creating a solution.

 #### Readme
 Your readme should contain basic information outlining the requirements for the challenge